ProvableHQ/leo/documentation/getting_started/ide.md

 Leo ships a Language Server Protocol (LSP) implementation (`leo-lsp`) that powers the editor plugins listed below.
 The server exposes the following capabilities:

 - **Semantic highlighting** — token classification driven by the compiler's own analysis, so keywords, types, and identifiers are highlighted consistently with how Leo actually parses your code.
-- **Push diagnostics** — compile errors and warnings (including the CEI analysis warnings described in the [Finalization Model guide](../guides/finalization.md#checks-effects-interactions-cei)) are surfaced inline as you edit, using the same ariadne-rendered messages you see on the command line.
+- **Push diagnostics** — shows compile errors and warnings while you edit.
+This includes the CEI warnings in the [Finalization Model guide](../guides/finalization.md#checks-effects-interactions-cei).
+The messages use the same ariadne format as the command line.
 - **Go to definition** — jump from any identifier to where it is defined, including across module and library boundaries.
 - **Find all references** — list every use of a symbol across the package.
 - **Rename** — rename a symbol everywhere it is used.
 The server uses `prepare-rename` to validate the target before applying the edit.